laukk96/Recipe-NLP-143/README.md

 1. ### Installation:
       1. Clone the repository on your local machine with `git clone https://github.com/rhettdsouza13/Recipe-NLP.git`
+      2. Run the package installer `package.sh` if BeautifulSoup and unidecode dependancies are not met.

 2. ### Running The Parser/Transformer:
       1. Open a CLI of your choice.